Skip to content

 We look after trees

 Woodland management makes up a big part of what we do.
-We work at sites across the region to enhance our green spaces, working with the existing woodland landscape to allow it to thrive.
+We work at sites across the region to enhance our green spaces, managing the existing woodland landscape to help it to thrive.
 From nature-based solutions like leaky dams to slow water flow in high rainfall events, to the removal of invasive species and making our woodlands more accessible through improved pathways and signage, we look after many aspects of woodland management.

 Our urban woodlands are invaluable spaces for biodiversity, the resilience of urban areas and improved wellbeing.
 We know that people in our urban spaces are happier with greater access to nature.
 Urban nature recovery thrives when communities are actively engaged.
 That’s why we choose to protect them.